 We will avoid confusing Weil with a cynical American centrist if we understand her real values.
 The word “justice” in the passage quoted above provides a clue, as do these lines:

 Goodness alone is an end.
 Whatever belongs to the domain of facts pertains to the category of means.
 Collective thinking, however, cannot rise above the factual realm.
 It is an animal form of thinking.
 Its dim perception of goodness merely enables it to mistake this or that means for an absolute good.

 Weil essentially offers a modified Rousseauism, defending his concept of “the general will” and its materialization during the French Revolution as the view that “in certain conditions, the will of the people is more likely than any other will to conform to justice,” because the people have actual experience of the conditions related to their lives.
-This is a pleasant thing to think, but how true is it?
+This is an attractive thought, but how true is it?
 Or, more to the point, who gets to say what those “certain” conditions are?
-Everybody, even kings and queens, claims to be doing the people’s will.
+Everybody, even kings and queens, claim to be doing the people’s will.
 Who will adjudicate this claim?
-In the end, Weil’s politics are not politics at all; she expresses a Platonic metaphysic in political terms, but what it would look like in practice varies from the hard-to-imagine (universal syndicalism, a kind of permanent Occupy meeting?) to the terrifying-to-imagine (terror on behalf of the general will?).
+In the end, Weil’s politics are not politics at all; she expresses a Platonic metaphysic in political terms, but what it would look like in practice varies from the hard-to-imagine (universal syndicalism, a kind of permanent Occupy meeting?) to the scary-to-imagine (terror on behalf of the general will?).

 The only true Christian civilization was emerging in the eleventh and twelfth centuries in the country of the Langue d’Oc, between the Mediterranean and the Loire.
 After it was destroyed by the Frenchmen who invaded that territory from the north and massacred the heretics—the Albigensians—there has not been any Christian civilization anywhere.